Epcot Center Opened in Florida

 * Referred to as a "Permanent World's Fair"

-A Theme Park Dedicated to Celebrate Human Achievement (Mostly Technology)
+Dedicated to Celebrate Human Achievement in Technology

 1982 - The First Compact Discs Went on Sale in Japan

-* Released in the United States in March of 1983
+* Released in the U.S. on March 1983

-The First CD Album Released Was 52nd Street by Billy Joel
+The First CD Album Sold in the United States Was 52nd Street by Billy Joel

 1983 - “Total Eclipse of the Heart” by Bonnie Tyler Became the #1 Song in America